Reyaan0/Note3Crack/README.md

 📦 What You’ll Need

-Make sure you have downloaded the two files:
+Make sure you have Note3 installed in your system.
+After that download these two files provided by me:

     📄 SWCoreSharp.SWAuthorization.SWAuthClients.dll
     📄 SWCoreSharp.SWAuthorization.SWAuthClients.dll.config